starkware-libs/papyrus/crates/papyrus_config/README.md

 ## Description

-papyrus-config is a flexible and powerful layered configuration system designed specifically for Papyrus, a Starknet node.
-This system allows you to easily manage configurations for your Papyrus node by leveraging various sources and providing additional helpful features.
+papyrus-config is a flexible and powerful layered configuration system.
+This system allows you to easily create and manage configurations for your application.
+The crate was designed specifically for Papyrus, a Starknet node, but can be used for any application.

+## What you get
+- Manage all things regarding your applications configuration in a single struct.
+- Automatically generated configuration reference file and command (with full help section).
+- Multiple sources for providing configuration.
+Command example: ```ARG1=1 application --config_file USER_PROVIDED_PATH.json --arg1=1 --arg2=2``` (the rest of the arguments will get the default value).
+- Additional features (see below).

+## How to use
+1. Create a configuration struct and implement the `SerializeConfig` trait.
+2. Call the traits method `dump_to_file`.
+This will create a reference file for the configuration.
+Save the file in a path available for your application.
+Note that users should not change this file.
+3. In your application code, call `load_and_process_config` and pass it the default configuration file, a [Clap Command object](https://docs.rs/clap/latest/clap/) and the command args.
+4. The `load_and_process_config` function will return an instance of your configuration struct filled with the user provided values.

+For detailed information and examples, refer to the full [documentation](https://docs.rs/papyrus_config/)

 ## Configuration sources